When you have chronic obstructive pulmonary disease, or COPD, your usual symptoms might become worse rather quickly -- or you may even get new ones.

 - You’re confused or get very easily upset

-Severe COPD flare-ups are potentially life-threatening, so fast action is important with these symptoms.
+Severe COPD flare-ups can be life-threatening, so fast action is important with these symptoms.

 How to Avoid Flare-Ups